 - Make sure your credit card will work in the country you’re visiting.
 Most European banks have switched almost entirely to the more secure chip-and-PIN technology.
 Fewer businesses abroad are accepting the outdated magnetic-strip cards.
+You may also want to find a credit card with no foreign transaction fees, as this can save you a lot of money.

 - Acquaint yourself with the electrical voltage requirements in the country/countries you are visiting.
 If the voltage is different than the US, purchase a converter and/or adapter.
 Your best bet is to buy an adapter with different settings that adjust to most outlets, so you only have to bring one adapter instead of one per country.